Our research is editorially independent but we may earn a commission for purchases made through our links.

-If you’re in need of a winter vacation but cost is a factor, consider one of these more affordable, yet still amazing destinations where your dollar will go a lot farther.
+If you’re in need of a winter vacation, but the cost is a deciding factor, consider one of these more affordable destinations around the world where the currency conversion is in your favor and your dollar will go the furthest.

 YOU'RE ALL SET!